clojure/brew-install/README.md

 The tar file contains:

 * clojure-tools jar - an uberjar for constructing classpaths via tools.deps
+* deps.edn - a copy of the root deps.edn file (no longer used at runtime)
-* deps.edn - the initial user deps.edn file
+* example-deps.edn - the initial user deps.edn file
+* tools.edn - the tools.tools tool to auto install
 * clojure script - the main Clojure runner
 * clj script - a clojure wrapper for interactive repl use (adds rlwrap)